peterhinch/micropython-micro-gui/README.md

 On a Pyboard 1.1 with 320x240 ili9341 display it was necessary to use frozen
 bytecode: in this configuration running the `various.py` demo there was 29K of free RAM.
 Note that, at 37.5KiB, this display is the worst-case in terms of RAM usage.
 A smaller display or a Pyboard D would offer more headroom.
+Frozen bytecode was also necessary on an RP2 running an ILI9486: a 480x320 display requires a 76,800 byte frame buffer.

 ###### [Contents](./README.md#0-contents)